-- A.5 ACM has been retained to manage a portion of the fixed income portion of the Fund in their commercial mortgage fund. - A.6 ACM's performance objective is to exceed the return of the FTSE TMX Canada Short Term Bond Index + 1.4% over rolling four-year periods, after investment management fees.
+- A.5 ACM Advisors Ltd. ("ACM Advisors") has been retained to manage a portion of the fixed income portion of the Fund in their commercial mortgage fund. - A.6 ACM Advisors' performance objective is to exceed the return of the FTSE Canada Short Term Bond Index + 1.4% over rolling four-year periods, after investment management fees.